a1v0/a1v0.de/draft-articles/knowledge-checkbox-doesnt-work.md

 ---
-title: The Knowledge checkbox doesn't work on Incident or Problem
+title: The Knowledge checkbox doesn't work on Problem
 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #
 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #
 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #